Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: The Picard Spectral Sequence

 \subsection{Generalities on the Picard Spectral Sequence}

-Let $R$ be an even periodic cofree ring spectrum in the category of genuine $G$ spectra.
+Let $R$ be an even periodic cofree commutative ring spectrum in the category of genuine $G$-spectra.
 Suppose that $R^{hG} \to R$ is a faithful $G$-Galois extension.
 We recall the tools provided by \cite{HeMaSt} and \cite{MathewStojanoska} to compute $\Pic(R^{hG})$, the Picard group of $R^{hG}$-module spectra.
 Let $\pic(R)$ denote the Picard spectrum of the ring spectrum $R$.
-Note that $\pic(R)$ is a $G$-spectrum and that $\pic(R^{hG}) = \pic(R)^{hG}_{ \geq 0}$.
+Note that $\pic(R)$ is a spectrum with a $G$-action, and that $\pic(R^{hG}) = \pic(R)^{hG}_{ \geq 0}$.
 In particular

 It follows that the group $\Pic(R^{hH})$ for any subgroup $H$ of $G$ can be computed by studying the spectral sequence